oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Mandatory Signing of the Issuer-signed JWT {#sec-is-jwt}

-The JWT MUST be signed by the Issuer to protect integrity of the issued claims.
+The JWT MUST be signed by the Issuer to protect the integrity of the issued claims.
 An attacker can modify or add claims if this JWT is not signed (e.g., change the "email" attribute to take over the victim's account or add an attribute indicating a fake academic qualification).